Umayyad Mosque: Great Mosque of Damascus

 ADVERTISEMENT

-Highly veined marble was used to cladding the lower parts of the walls, as it is a stronger and more durable material than mother-of-pearl mosaics.
-Marble veins were used to make patterns due to the method of attaching slabs and attaching them to the wall at a height of about 4 meters above the ground.
+Highly veined marble was used to clad the lower parts of the walls because it is more durable than mother-of-pearl mosaics.
+Marble slabs were attached to the wall up to a height of about four meters above the ground, and their veining was used to form decorative patterns.

 ADVERTISEMENT

-Text engravings filled the gaps between these materials and decorations, and another layer of detail was added to the art walls.
-Religious verses, dates and dedications to various patrons were also used to restore certain parts of the mosque.
-The words are written using mosaics in two contrasting colors, the text is usually written in gold script on a royal blue background.
+Inscribed text filled the gaps between decorative elements, adding another layer of detail to the walls.
+Verses, dates, and dedications to various patrons were also used when restoring parts of the mosque.
+These inscriptions were often executed in mosaics using two contrasting colors—usually gold script on a royal blue background.

 Religious significance

-The mosque is the fourth holiest site in Islam.
-The Christian tradition dating back to the sixth century developed a relationship between the former cathedral structure and John the Baptist.
-Legend has it that his head was buried there.
-Ibn al-Faqih recounts that during the construction of the mosque, workers found a cave chapel with a box containing the head of John the Baptist, known to Muslims as Yahya ibn Zakaria.
-When al-Walid learned of this and examined it, he ordered the head to be buried under a certain pole in the mosque, which was later inlaid with marble.
+The mosque is the fourth-holiest site in Islam.
+A Christian tradition dating back to the sixth century linked the earlier cathedral structure to John the Baptist, and legend held that his head was buried there.
+Ibn al-Faqih reports that during the mosque's construction workers discovered a cave chapel containing a box with the head of John the Baptist, whom Muslims know as Yahya ibn Zakaria.
+When al-Walid examined it, he ordered the head to be reburied beneath a certain pillar in the mosque, later inlaid with marble.

 ADVERTISEMENT

-According to a hadith narrated by Muslim ibn al-Hajjaj, the Great Mosque of Damascus is the site where Jesus will descend from heaven at his second coming, appearing on the "white minaret."
-Most Muslim theologians interpret this passage as symbolic rather than literal.
-In a study of Islamic sources, William Richard Oaks points out that some aspects of this hadith can date back to the late Umayyad period, when the mosque was built, and not to the time of Muhammad, when Damascus was not yet conquered by Muslims.
+According to a hadith narrated by Muslim ibn al-Hajjaj, the Great Mosque of Damascus is the place where Jesus will descend from heaven at his second coming, appearing on the "white minaret."
+Most Muslim theologians interpret this hadith symbolically rather than literally.
+In a study of Islamic sources, William Richard Oaks notes that some elements of this hadith may date to the late Umayyad period, when the mosque was built, rather than to the time of Muhammad, when Damascus had not yet been conquered by Muslims.

 Conclusion

-At the beginning of the eighth century, during his 10-year reign as caliph, al-Walid ibn Abd al-Malik addressed the citizens of Damascus:
+At the beginning of the eighth century, during his ten-year reign as caliph, al-Walid ibn Abd al-Malik addressed the citizens of Damascus:

 "People of Damascus, four things you are superior to the rest of the world: your climate, your water, your fruit, your baths.
-And I wanted to add to these fifth: this mosque.
+And I wanted to add to these a fifth: this mosque."